What's Included

 import type - Error handling — no swallowed errors, proper logging

-- Database access — wrapper only (
+- Database access — StrictDB only (

-src/core/db/) - API routes —
+import from 'strictdb') - API routes —

 /api/v1/prefix - Promise.all — parallelize independent awaits